Gustavo Furtado

-Gustavo Martins Furtado dos Santos (born 14 February 2001) is a Brazilian professional footballer who plays as a right winger for Russian club Krasnodar.
+Gustavo Martins Furtado dos Santos (born 14 February 2001) is a Brazilian professional footballer who plays as a right winger for Super League Greece club Volos on loan from the Russian club Krasnodar.

 Career

 On 7 April 2025, Furtado signed a four-year contract with Russian Premier League champions Krasnodar, effective 15 June 2025.

+On 19 February 2026, Gustavo moved on loan to Sochi in the same league.
+On 17 July 2026, he was loaned to Volos in Greece.